Vilde Nilsen targets gold at Milano Cortina 2026

 The Paralympic Games are the largest global sporting event for athletes with disabilities and have taken place every four years since the inaugural edition in Rome, Italy, in 1960.
 In 1976, the first Winter Games were held in Ornskoldsvik, Sweden and featured 198 athletes from 16 countries.

 Following the 1988 Games in Seoul, Republic of Korea, and the Winter Games in Albertville, France in 1992, the Paralympic and Olympic Games have been held in the same city.
-The next Paralympic Games will be held in Paris in 2024, followed by LA28 and Brisbane 2032.
-The next winter edition is Milano Cortina 2026.
+The next Paralympic Games will be held in LA in 2028 followed by Brisbane in 2032.
+The next winter edition is Milano Cortina 2026 with the French Alps to follow in 2030 and Salt Lake City in 2034.

 About the IPC